Thimphu Bhutan Tourism

-On your Thimphu tour, you can also climb the 9,400-feet-tall Bhutan Broadcasting Service Tower for panoramic city views, visit Jungshi Paper Factory to learn how paper is made traditionally, go on exciting safaris of Motithang Takin Reserve Forest and Tango Goemba and Deer Park, relish beef noodles at Norling Market’s eateries, and cruise along the scenic Wang Chu river.
+Other attractions in Thimphu include National Bhutan Library, Royal Botanical Garden, Simtokha Dzong, and National Folk Heritage Museum.
+Visitors can also climb the Bhutan Broadcasting Service Tower for panoramic city views, visit Jungshi Paper Factory to learn about traditional paper-making, or go on exciting safaris of Motithang Takin Reserve Forest and Tango Goemba and Deer Park.
+Additionally, Norling Market’s eateries offer delicious beef noodles, and visitors can cruise along the scenic Wang Chu river.

 October and November are months of autumn which are closely followed by a chilly winter.
 September to November: The month of September marks the beginning of autumn in Thimphu and is considered one of the best times to visit the city.
 Visitors are greeted with clear skies and pleasant weather.
 Thimphu is usually cold in winter and warm in summer but spring and Autumn is the best time to explore the city.